coldfix/pycbox/README.rst

 ---------

 - use redis for caching thumbs and highlighted files
+- use asciidoc for markdown
+- use pygments for highlighting
-- configure via YAML file: auth, quota, uploads, path
+- configure via YAML file: auth, quota, uploads, deny globs